gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-impl-AN8.0.markdown

 [hardware.c](https://www.androidos.net.cn/android/7.0.0_r31/xref/hardware/libhardware/hardware.c)|root/hardware/libhardware/hardware.c

 ## fingerprint framework in Android 8.0
-Above is the fingerprint framework of Android 7.0, however in Android 8.0 and later versions, Android has updated the framework and introduced a set of language called HIDL to define the interface between framework and HAL.
+Above is the fingerprint framework of Android 7.0, however in Android 8.0 and later versions, Android has updated the framework and introduced a set of languages called HIDL to define the interface between framework and HAL.

 Let's see the difference.

 ![hidl]({{site.cdn_baseurl}}/assets/image/android-fingerprint-framework-android8-diff.png){: .center-image }

-Android 8.0 add a sub-directory `/interface` in the `/hardware` directory, which includes all HIDL files for hardware module.
+Android 8.0 adds a sub-directory `/interface` in the `/hardware` directory, which includes all HIDL files for the hardware module.

 Android 8.0 removed `Fingerprintd`, instead, `FingerprintService` accesses HAL by calling HIDL.